Returning to nature what nature gives us.

 We firmly believe in sustainable cosmetics: “Returning to nature what nature has given us“, a project of Vytrus commitment with the planet and with nature.
 It is a “socially responsible investment”: the company allocates a percentage of the turnover of its cosmetic ingredients to collaborate with social, scientific and / or research projects related to the preservation of natural heritage, the environment and plant protection.
 In this sense, Vytrus prioritizes dedicating efforts to proximity projects as a sign of commitment to the nearby environment.

-Projects with PASSION to generate a positive impact on nature
+Projects that generates a positive impact on nature

 Custody of a unique forest to preserve it for 25 years through the Sèlvans association